bassq/MyKeyboard/README.md

 * QWERTY layout keyboard for tablets.
 * requires android 4.1.2 or more.
-* developing under Android Studio 2.2.2.
+* developing with Android Studio 2.2.2.
 * an etude. this is not usable now.

 if you want finished keyboard, go to these pages.